raftario/pasrel/README.md

 -   Basic and Bearer authentication
 -   Temporary and permanent redirections

-You can easily create new filters by combining the provided ones or from scratch.
+You can easily create new filters by combining existing ones or from scratch.

 ## Example